 25151 Serrano Road in Lake Forest — in the historic El Toro district at the foot of the Santa Ana Mountains.
 From the 5 freeway, exit El Toro Road east; turn left on Serrano Road.
 From the 241 toll road, exit Portola Parkway and head west.
 Free parking on-site.

-Candlelight Walk runs the first weekend of December (Friday, Saturday, Sunday), 5:00 PM to 9:00 PM each evening.
+Candlelight Walk runs the first weekend of December (Friday, Saturday, Sunday) in the evening.
 Heritage Hill Holiday Lights runs the second weekend of December (Friday, Saturday, Sunday), same hours.
-Confirm the current year’s dates at the OC Parks site.
+Confirm the current year’s dates and times at the OC Parks site.

 Yes — Candlelight Walk and Holiday Lights are both free to attend with free parking on-site at Heritage Hill Historical Park.
 All performances, the kids’ crafts, and the puppet shows are complimentary.